-Alongside trade commissions, being able to trade the way you want is a must.
-Fidelity Investments offers clients Stock Trading, Options Trading and Mutual Funds while Charles Schwab offers Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-When it comes to mutual funds, Fidelity Investments offers its clients access to 13204 different mutual funds while Charles Schwab has 5165 available funds, a difference of 8,039.00.
-Commission free ETFs can also be a nice plus, with Charles Schwab having the upper hand thanks to its 229 available ETFs compared to Fidelity Investments's offering of 91.
+Next to commission rates, being able to trade what you want is important.
+Fidelity Investments supports Stock Trading, Options Trading and Mutual Funds while Charles Schwab supports Stock Trading, Options Trading, Mutual Funds and Futures Trading.
+Looking at mutual funds, Charles Schwab trails Fidelity Investments by 8,039.00 total mutual funds, with Fidelity Investments offering 13204 and Charles Schwab offering 5165.
+Commission free ETFs can also be valuable for customers, with Charles Schwab having the upper hand thanks to its 229 available commission free ETFs compared to Fidelity Investments's offering of 91.

-Last but not least, by breaking down important features that each broker offers, we can really help to separate the two brokers.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
 Fidelity Investments has virtual trading, Charles Schwab doesn't.
-For mobile trading, Charles Schwab along with Fidelity Investments both support the iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Clients can have Checking Accounts, Savings Accounts, Debit Cards and Credit Cards at Fidelity Investments while clients at Charles Schwab can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
-On the whole, when it comes to tools, research, and trading on the go, Charles Schwab posted awards for Best in Class - Platforms & Tools and Best in Class - Research in 2014, while Fidelity Investments found itself with Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.
+Taking a look at mobile trading, Both Charles Schwab and Fidelity Investments offer clients access to an iPhone App, iPad App and Android App.
+Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
+Checking Accounts, Savings Accounts, Debit Cards and Credit Cards are offered by Fidelity Investments while Charles Schwab offers Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
+On the whole, when it comes to tools, research, and mobile trading, Charles Schwab posted awards Best in Class - Platforms & Tools and Best in Class - Research in 2017, while Fidelity Investments found itself with Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.

-Overall, both Charles Schwab and Fidelity Investments are rated 4.50 stars.
+Overall, both Charles Schwab and Fidelity Investments share a rating of 4.50 stars.